 NFI completes amendments to its credit facilities

 WINNIPEG, Manitoba, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- December 29, 2022: (TSX: NFI, OTC: NFYEF, TSX: NFI.DB) NFI Group Inc. (“NFI” or the “Company”), a leading independent bus and coach manufacturer and a leader in electric mass mobility solutions, today announced that it has completed the amendments to the Company’s existing senior revolving credit facility (the “Revolver”) and its revolving UK credit facility (the “UK Facility” and collectively with the Revolver, the “Facilities”) referred to in the Company’s news release of December 23, 2022.
+29, 2022 (GLOBE NEWSWIRE) -- December 29, 2022: NFINFYEFNFI NFI Group Inc. ("NFI" or the "Company"), a leading independent bus and coach manufacturer and a leader in electric mass mobility solutions, today announced that it has completed the amendments to the Company's existing senior revolving credit facility (the "Revolver") and its revolving UK credit facility (the "UK Facility" and collectively with the Revolver, the "Facilities") referred to in the Company's news release of December 23, 2022.

 Details are as follows: